 Our team has now been able to analyze samples of the WannaCry ransomware and found that if the initial affected user does not have full administrative rights, the malware will exit without infecting the machine.

 Avecto's analysis found that the initial infection requires local admin rights to install a payload into the Windows folder and begin spreading via the SMB worm.
-In our analysis, the combination of privilege management and application whitelisting was able to prevent the WannaCry ransomware from infecting systems and spreading.
+In our analysis, the combination of privilege management and application allow listing was able to prevent the WannaCry ransomware from infecting systems and spreading.

 Avecto has discovered several Bitcoin wallets valued at around £14k each linked to the Wannacry malware.
 Compared to Cerber ransomware which was estimated to be on track for about $2.4million this year, this is a low yield and suggests either a lack of technical sophistication or possibly a greater desire to disrupt than profit.

 Patching with MS17-010 will prevent WannaCry from spreading via the SMB worm, but will not prevent users from being re-infected directly via phishing emails or downloads.
-It is essential to deploy privilege management and whitelisting to ensure these payloads cannot re-infect machines and cause another outbreak.
+It is essential to deploy privilege management and allow listing to ensure these payloads cannot re-infect machines and cause another outbreak.

 Once again, we've seen that seemingly significant threats can be mitigated by implementing proactive security measures.
 Privilege management and consistent patching should form the foundations of the cyber security strategy for any organization.